 There are generally two styles of lemon pepper chicken wings; wet or dry.
 Wet lemon pepper wings are finished with a lemon pepper wing sauce made of butter, lemon juice, and lemon pepper seasoning.
 Dry lemon pepper wings have a dry lemon pepper seasoning rub and no sauce.

-Most of the time fresh chicken wings come whole with the wing, flat and wing tip all together.
+Fresh chicken wings often come whole, with the drum, flat, and wing tip all attached.
 It's best to separate them to make the chicken wings easier to eat.

-Before cooking the wings, split the drums and flats by spreading them apart and cutting between them with a chef's knife.
-I also like to cut the wing tips off the flats, but you can leave them on if you prefer.
+Before cooking the wings, separate the drum and flat by spreading them apart and cutting between them at the joint with a chef's knife or kitchen shears.
+Then, cut the wing tip off from the flat.

 One of the keys to getting crispy baked chicken wings is to make sure you dry them very thoroughly with paper towels to remove as much moisture from the skin as possible.